StackVista/stackstate-docs/use/stackstate-ui/perspectives/traces-perspective.md

 ## Time Travel

+### Timeline

-When using the Traces Perspective, just like in other perspectives, you can either be in live mode or [time travel to the past](../timeline-time-travel.md#time-travel).
+Just like in other perspectives, the Traces Perspective can either be in live mode or [time travel to the past](../timeline-time-travel.md#time-travel).

 ### Auto-pause: Inspection and scrolling

-When using the Traces Perspective in live mode, StackState is constantly polling for the slowest traces in the selected time range.
+In live mode, StackState is constantly polling for the slowest traces in the selected time range.
 In a large IT infrastructure with constant requests being traced, the slowest traces right now might not be the slowest traces in a matter of seconds, changing their position the list.
 These constant updates to the order of the list could become frustrating, for example, if you want to inspect a trace/span, or scroll through the list to find a specific trace or pattern.

 To avoid this, StackState will pause time when you open a trace/span to inspect it, or start to scroll through the list of traces.
 This provides a stable snapshot of your data to browse through.
 Note that as soon as time is paused, you are effectively time travelling in the past.
 Click **Go live** in the timeline or **BACK TO LIVE** at the top of the screen to stop time travelling and return to live mode.